09:00 am - 02:00 pmEvent Category:Click to Register

 We will meet at the junction of Gold Butte Road and Riverside Road (dirt parking lot) at 9:00 am and expect to complete the hike by 2:00pm.

 All of our hikes are free and open to the public.
-We want to provide transportation for everyone, but you are welcome to drive yourself.
-We will be parking near the paved Gold Butte Road, so sedans are fine for this hike.
-If you want to drive and are willing to accommodate passengers, please email firstname.lastname@example.org.
-If not, that’s fine, just please bring gas money for your driver.
+Because of Covid restrictions, we are unable to provide carpooling, but we will be parking near the paved Gold Butte Road, so sedans are fine for this hike.
+Please remember to practice social distancing and wear a mask when in close proximity of others.